mrbrahman/photo-loka/README.md

 # Current Features

+## Media Management
+- Read existing folder structure (specificed during collection creation) and index the files found (if any) under respective collections
+- Watch one or more folders for new files, and as new files become available, bring them into the respective collection and index themß
+- Rename albums (similar to renaming folders on a File Explorer program)
+- Select files and move them to a different album
+- Select files and move them to trash

 ## Metadata management
 - Index media photos, videos and audio
   - Extract key exif data (metadata), and store in SQLite db
   - Indexer has the ability to run and gather metadata for multiple files at the same time.
 See `updateIndexerConcurrency` below
-  - Indexer can also watch specific folders for new files, and as new files become available, bring them into the respective collection and index them
 - Mark as favorite / stars (there is no favorite in exif, but there is a 'rating' field)

-## Media Management
-- Rename albums (similar to renaming folders on a File Explorer program)
-- Move items from one album to another
-- Delete files
+- Optimize write of metadata to files by delaying the write.
+This enables grouping all the changes together and writing to file at one go

 ## UI features
 - Display photos and videos on a responsive, progressive, scrollable grid